-Is Africa ready for the rise of robots?
+African countries are importing robots and young people's jobs are at risk

 Story highlights

-- The robotics industry is still in it's infancy, with under 60,000 imports a year but there is an active participation in helping it thrive
+- The robotics industry is still in it's infancy, with under 60,000 imports a year

 - The increased use of robots in developing countries is taking over jobs

-(CNN)Although still in its infancy, with under 60,000 imports a year, the robotics industry in Africa is slowly but surely gaining steam.
+(CNN)Although still in its infancy, with under 60,000 imports a year, the robotics industry in Africa is developing rapidly.

-In some parts of the continent, they are mining, controlling traffic and even fighting deadly diseases.
+In some parts of the continent, robots are mining, controlling traffic and even fighting deadly diseases.

 Five years ago, The African Robotics Network launched a '10 dollar robot' challenge to encourage students to produce their own robots.
-There are also over 20 African organizations encouraging the participation in robotics.
+There are also over 20 African organizations encouraging participation in robotics.

-While this participation in the use of robots might offer the continent more affordable production costs, it has far-reaching consequences for Africa's 1.2 billion people.
+While this might offer the continent more affordable production costs, it has far-reaching consequences for Africa's 1.2 billion people.

 'Half of Africa's jobs at risk'